jonatasleon/jonatasleon.github.io/posts/a-better-way-to-manage-secrets-in-prefect-using-doppler.md

 If you already use Prefect and Doppler, skip directly to [The code](#the-code) for the implementation.

+## Source code

+The source code for this example is available on [GitHub](https://github.com/jonatasleon/prefect-doppler-config).

 ## Doppler

 Doppler is a centralized secret manager that syncs environment-specific secrets to applications via environment variables, SDKs, or CLI, with built-in support for access control, rotation, and multiple deployment environments.